Anne Brontë: The Tenant of Wildfell Hall

 "Sick of mankind and their disgusting ways," scribbled Anne Brontë in pencil at the back of her Prayer Book.

 — Stevie Davies, Introduction in The Tenant of Wildfell Hall, Penguin Classics.

-Anne's second novel, The Tenant of Wildfell Hall, was published in the last week of June 1848.
+Anne's second novel, The Tenant of Wildfell Hall, was published in 1848.
+The first reviews came out on July 8, and although The Athenaeum published a complimentary review, the novel attracted the same criticisms of "coarseness" that had been levelled at the Bell brothers' previous work.

-The novel challenged contemporary social and legal structures.
-In 1913, May Sinclair said that the slamming of Helen Huntingdon's bedroom door against her husband reverberated throughout Victorian England.
+The novel challenged contemporary social and legal structures, dealing as it did with themes of social injustice and spousal abuse, and is now regarded by many as one of the first feminist novels.

-In the book Helen has left her husband to protect their son from his influence.
-She supports herself and her son in hiding by painting.
-She has violated social conventions and English law.
-Until the Married Women's Property Act 1870 was passed, a married woman had no legal existence independent from her husband and could not own property nor sue for divorce nor control the custody of her children.
-Helen's husband had a right to reclaim her and charge her with kidnapping.
-By subsisting on her own income she was stealing her husband's property since this income was legally his.
+In the book, Helen has left her abusive husband to protect their son from his influence.
+She lives in hiding, supporting herself and her son by painting.
+By doing this, she has violated social conventions and English law.
+Until the Married Women's Property Act 1870 was passed, a married woman had no legal existence independent from her husband, could not own property, nor sue for divorce nor control the custody of her children.
+By law, Helen's husband would have had a right to reclaim her and charge her with kidnapping.
+By subsisting on her own income, she was stealing her husband's property since this income was legally his.
+The fact that the author clearly invites sympathy, and not censure, for her heroine, incurred the disapproval of critics, although in 1913, May Sinclair said that the slamming of Helen Huntingdon's bedroom door against her husband reverberated throughout Victorian England.